albin-johansson/centurion/README.md

 * **[Visual Studio 2017](https://visualstudio.microsoft.com/)** (should work with other versions).
 If you'd like to use Centurion   outside of Visual Studio, you'll have to compile the library by yourself.

 ### Installing Centurion (with Visual Studio 2017)
 If you haven't got SDL2, you'll need to download SDL2 and its extension libraries (SDL2_image, SDL2_mixer and SDL2_ttf).
-Use the links found under "prerequisites", and download the correct versions.
+Use the links found under __dependencies__, and download the correct versions.
 The following images show the download links that you should use.

 <p align="center">
 <img src="/readme-files/centurion_sdl2_link.PNG" alt="" width="350">